oscar-system/oscar-website/install-mac.md

 ## Step 2: Install Julia

 *OSCAR* requires [Julia](https://julialang.org) 1.6.0 or higher.
-We recommend using the latest stable release of Julia as follows:
+We recommend installing the latest stable release of Julia by entering the following in a terminal and following the instructions:
 ```sh
 curl -fsSL https://install.julialang.org | sh
 ```